Chieze-Franklin/Bolt.js-Book/setting-up-bolt.md

 ## Get Bolt

+Bolt is built on Node.js, so ensure you have Node \(and npm\) installed.

 To get Bolt you need to download the compressed files, pull or clone it from its [GitHub repository](https://github.com/Chieze-Franklin/Bolt.js).

 After that, navigate to the root folder \(the folder containing _bolt.js_\) and run `npm install` to install dependencies.